-Health care systems will continue to administer vaccines to the health care workers who have not been vaccinated to date and will expand their vaccination of patients who are over age 75 or have high-risk medical conditions.
+Health care systems will continue to administer vaccines to the health care workers who have not been vaccinated to date and will expand their vaccination of patients who are over age 65 or have high-risk medical conditions.
 In addition, many hospitals have been operating community-based large vaccination clinics for both patients and non-patients who meet Phase 1b eligibility criteria.
 In one special arrangement, the Children's Hospital of Philadelphia will continue to run high-volume clinics for teachers, schools support staff and early childcare educators.
 Through another collaborative arrangement, Temple University Hospital is partnering with the Philadelphia Housing Authority to vaccinate their frontline essential workers.
 Several hospital systems, including Temple, Einstein, and the Hospital of the University of Pennsylvania, are partnering with faith-based institutions to operate community-based clinics for 1b eligible residents.
+Temple and the University of Pennsylvania health systems also continue to vaccinate residents and staff in personal care homes.